nalafab-creator/kdm-tts/README.md

 Usage:
 - Put in a folder names Kdm.
-- In the parent node, call: luabundler bundle Global.ttslua -p ?.ttslua -o bundle.ttslua
+- In the parent node, call: luabundler bundle Kdm/Global.ttslua -p ?.ttslua -o bundle.ttslua
 - Copy & paste the result into the in-game sript editor (use ctrl+A)

 # Version 1.0